COVID-19 pandemic in Thailand: International travel restrictions

 On 3 April, the Civil Aviation Authority of Thailand ordered that there would be a ban on all passengers flights landing in Thailand from the morning of 4 April to the evening of the 6 April.
 On the evening of 6 April, the flight ban was further extended to 18 April, and now to 30 April.

 On 15 July 2021, it became possible for vaccinated holidaymakers from overseas to visit three islands in the Surat Thani province; Koh Samui, Koh Tao and Koh Phangan.
 The decision follows the reopening of Phuket, Thailand's largest island, on Thursday, July 1.
 Prior to October 2022, prior to arrival foreign tourists were required to obtain a Certificate of Entry, travel insurance of at least US$100,000 for medical expenses and prepaid reservations at a government-approved hotel.
 Once on the ground, travelers were subject to several PCR tests at their own expense.
-These restrictions were lifted inOctober 2022.
+These restrictions were lifted in October 2022.

 Starting on 1 November 2021, arrivals from 63 countries designated as low-risk were allowed to enter with only a one-day quarantine, while they awaited a negative test result.
 The Test and Go program required travellers to be fully vaccinated and have received a negative RT-PCR test result before travel.
 On 21 December, the program was suspended in response to the first reported local transmission of the Omicron variant a day earlier.

 On 1 February 2022 Thai authority resume Test & Go program with additional rule that travelers will be required to take two RT-PCR tests, one on the first day and another on the fifth day.